I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 But the labyrinth doesn't have the same needs as plants and animals.

-And it's underground.
+Not to mention that it's underground.
 So why is it maximizing surface area?

 I guess we'll find out once we map more of it.